 We aim to plant more trees than we use, whilst working with Forest Carbon to identify suitable planting schemes.

 We’ve removed over90% of polystyrene

 from our product packaging.

-Where we use MDF, our direct Chinese suppliers are now using 100% FSC Registered materials.
+Where we use MDF, our direct Chinese suppliers are now using 100% certified materials from responsibly managed forests.
 We are in the process of making this change for our other suppliers.